keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

   -  Handles most of the database management functions such as patching, backups, security with minimal user configuration and control.

 * Azure Container Instance [[5](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview)] for executing `updatedb` task for initializing database.
-  - Provides fast startup times - quick to iniitilize  data based as a one time operation.
+  - Provides fast startup times - quick to iniitilize database as a one time operation.

 * Azure Key Vault [[6](https://azure.microsoft.com/en-us/services/key-vault/#product-overview)] as Secrets storage for storing database credentials.